On the foundations and applications of Lorentz-Finsler Geometry: Applications in Everyday Physics

 \begin{note} In particular, the first-arriving causal curves must be cone geodesics.
 Of course, this can be also achieved trivially from standard causality, as necessarily the first arriving point must lie in the horismos $E^+(p) (=J^+(p)\setminus I^+(p)$).
 However, even this case will be relevant in the Snell setting, as it will permit define causality for discontinuous media. \end{note}

-In the relativistic setting, the problem was posed by Kovner \cite{K90} and solved rigurously by Perlick \cite{P90}.
+In the relativistic setting, the Fermat principle was posed by Kovner \cite{K90} and studied rigurously by Perlick \cite{P90}.
 This author also noticed that the existence of the global time $t$ was irrelevant and, indeed the parameter of $\alpha$ for any regular parametrization (i.e., smooth with non-vanishing velocity) could play its role for the functional $\mathcal{T}$.
-Moreover, as the computations of critical points only uses variations of the arriving curve, global hypotheses in $\C$ are not required.
+As the computations of critical points only uses variations of the arriving curve, global hypotheses in $\C$ are required only to ensure existence of critical points.
 Perlick also made a first extension of Fermat principle to the Lorentz-Finsler case \cite{P06}.

-Perlick and Piccione \cite{PP98} also extended the result to the case when the source of the lightlike curves is a spacelike submanifold $P$ (instead of a point $p$) and the curves arrive at a timelike submanifold (now actually endowed with a time function in order to redefine properly $\mathcal{T}$).
+Perlick and Piccione \cite{PP98} also extended the principle to the case when the source of the lightlike curves is a spacelike submanifold $P$ (instead of a point $p$) and the curves arrive at a timelike submanifold (now actually endowed with a time function in order to redefine properly $\mathcal{T}$).
 In the setting of SSTK spacetimes above, Caponio et al. \cite{CJS24} considered also the case when the arrival curve $\alpha$ is not timelike, noticing that just the non-orthogonality between $\alpha$ and the incident curve $\gamma$ is sufficient to establish Fermat principle (notice that this condition is automatically satisfied when $\alpha$ is timelike), see \cite[Th.
 7.4]{CJS24}.

 These previous approaches and hypotheses have been taken into account and optimized in the setting for Snell formula for cone structures recently developed in \cite{JMPS25}.